tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 obfuscated or encrypted according to a DRM scheme or some other algorithm.
-The document may be served as some other media type, such as `application/epub+zip`, and may even be recognizable as a file of that type, but cannot be properly processed until it is decrypted or deobfuscated.
+The document may be served as some other media type, such as `application/epub+zip`, and may even be recognizable as a file of that type, but cannot be properly processed or understood until it is decrypted or deobfuscated.

 This media type defines two optional parameters: